JupiterOne-Archives/docs/knowledgeBase/APIs_and-Integrations/jupiterone-api.md

 ### Retrieving a Single Vertex by ID

 This query fetches a vertex and its properties by its ID.
 The query requires one of two parameters:

 - `id`: The ID as a string
 - `filters`: A set of filters that define the desired vertex.

 The example below contains all of the currently available filters.

-!!! note
+**Note:**
 Only one of the variables (`id` or `filters`) is required.
 Specifying both is allowed but unnecessary unless you want to assert that a vertex with the specified `id` exists _and_ has specific entity properties.

 ```graphql
 query VertexQuery($id: String!, $filters: VertexFilters) {